MicrosoftDocs/cpp-docs/docs/mfc/reference/styles-used-by-mfc.md

 ## List-box styles

 List-box styles apply to [CListBox Class](../../mfc/reference/clistbox-class.md) objects.
 Specify a combination of styles in the `dwStyle` parameter of [CListBox::Create](../../mfc/reference/clistbox-class.md#create).
+For more information about list box styles in Windows, see [List Box Styles (Windows)](https://msdn.microsoft.com/library/windows/desktop/bb775149).

 |Style|Description|
 |-----------|-----------------|